 - 1 tablespoon Vanilla Extract

 - 5 - 6 teaspoons Brown Sugar + Extra for sprinkling

 - Pinch Salt

-- 2 tablespoons Nuts, chopped (I used walnuts and almonds)
+- 2 tablespoons Nuts chopped (I used almonds, hazelnuts and raisins)

 Rum Custard Sauce

 - 1 Egg

 - ¼ cup (50 g) Sugar

 - 1 pinch Salt